digvijay-tiwari/string-opeations/readme.md

 <b>Reverse a String:</b> Write a function to reverse a given string.
 For example, given "hello", return "olleh".

-Check Palindrome: Write a function to determine whether a given string is a palindrome.
+<b>Check Palindrome:</b> Write a function to determine whether a given string is a palindrome.
 For example, "radar" and "level" are palindromes.

 Anagram Detection: Write a function to check if two strings are anagrams of each other.
 For example, "listen" and "silent" are anagrams.